rust-lang/book/src/ch20-05-macros.md

 </Listing>

 We get an `Ident` struct instance containing the name (identifier) of the annotated type using `ast.ident`.
-The struct in Listing 20-33 shows that when we run the `impl_hello_macro` function on the code in Listing 20-31, the `ident` we get will have the `ident` field with a value of `"Pancakes"`.
-Thus, the `name` variable in Listing 20-34 will contain an `Ident` struct instance that, when printed, will be the string `"Pancakes"`, the name of the struct in Listing 20-37.
+The struct in Listing 20-41 shows that when we run the `impl_hello_macro` function on the code in Listing 20-37, the `ident` we get will have the `ident` field with a value of `"Pancakes"`.
+Thus the `name` variable in Listing 20-42 will contain an `Ident` struct instance that, when printed, will be the string `"Pancakes"`, the name of the struct in Listing 20-37.